adamskopl/blog/20200324/README.md

 "Multiscreen Content Display" will allow to display a chosen content using multiple devices.
 With the ability of choosing positions of content's fragments and their scale, different effects could be achieved.
-Arranging devices in different configurations could either expose content's fragments or allow to display content's fragments using multiple devices, thus creating bigger display surfaces.
+Arranging devices in different configurations, could either expose content's fragments or allow to display content's fragments using multiple devices, thus creating bigger display surfaces.